Charles Edward Mathews: Mountaineering

 He was introduced to the Alps in 1856 by his brother William, with whom the idea of forming the Alpine Club originated; and the foundation of the club was definitely decided upon in November 1857 by the two brothers, a cousin, Benjamin Attwood Mathews, and Edward Shirley Kennedy; the last, aided by Thomas Woodbine Hinchliff, taking the leading share in its actual formation (December 1857 to January 1858).

-Mathews played his part in the conquest of the Alps which followed during the succeeding decade, and he continued to climb vigorously for more than forty years, long after all the other original members of the Alpine Club had retired from serious mountaineering.
+Mathews played his part in the exploration of the High Alps that followed during the succeeding decade, and he continued to climb vigorously for more than forty years, long after all the other original members of the Alpine Club had retired from serious mountaineering.
 He was president of the club from 1878 to 1880, and took a prominent part in its affairs until the last year of his life.
 He was also one of the founders (1898) and the first president of the Climbers' Club, an association formed with the object of encouraging mountaineering in England and Ireland.

 He died in Edgbaston on 20 October 1905, and was buried at Sutton Coldfield.
 Mathews married in 1860 Elizabeth Agnes Blyth, and had two sons and two daughters.

 Writings

-Besides numerous papers in the Alpine Journal (volumes i–xxii) Mathews contributed articles about the guides Melchior Anderegg and Jakob Anderegg to Pioneers of the Alps (1887), and a retrospective chapter to C. T. Dent's Mountaineering in the Badminton Library (1892); but his most important work in Alpine literature is The Annals of Mont Blanc (1898), an exhaustive monograph, containing a critical analysis of tho original narratives of the early ascents of tho mountain, and a history and description of all the later routes by which its summit has been reached.
+Besides numerous papers in the Alpine Journal (volumes i–xxii) Mathews contributed articles about the guides Melchior Anderegg and Jakob Anderegg to Pioneers of the Alps (1887), and a retrospective chapter to C. T. Dent's Mountaineering in the Badminton Library (1892); but his most important work in Alpine literature is The Annals of Mont Blanc (1898), an exhaustive monograph, containing a critical analysis of the original narratives of the early ascents of tho mountain, and a history and description of all the later routes by which its summit has been reached.
 Mathews himself climbed it at least twelve times.

+Legacy

+A monument to Mathews was erected in the garden of the Hotel Couttet in Chamonix and it was unveiled in 1907.
+The hotel closed in 1946 and in 2024 the monument was refurbished, relocated and re-dedicated in a new location in Couttet Park, Chamonix.